jacobfarkas/lrei-careers/tech-support-associate.md

 This is a full-time position starting July 1, 2021.

 LREI is looking for a support person who loves to help people, has good interpersonal skills, and an interest in schools and educational technology.
 You should know how to Google a problem that you need guidance in approaching.
-You should be able to say things like “I don’t know, but I’ll find out” and unafraid to ask “Hey, can you explain how that system works again?”
+You should be able to "communicate complex ideas/systems/practices to end users concisely and in a manner that meets users where they are," say things like “I don’t know, but I’ll find out” and unafraid to ask “Hey, can you explain how that system works again?”
 You should be comfortable with online collaboration tools that help teams communicate and organize their tasks.
-We hope you are flexible, self-starting, delighted by learning new things, a willingness to ask questions, a positive attitude, and a helpful nature.
-Ideally, we want someone motivated to learn and assume systems administration responsibilities.
-We offer professional development opportunities and mentorship for that endeavor.
+We hope you are flexible, self-starting, delighted by learning new things, are willing to ask questions, have a positive attitude, and are helpful by nature.
+The ideal candidate is someone motivated to learn and assume systems administration responsibilities.
+We offer professional development opportunities and mentorship for these endeavors.

 ## **Duties and Responsibilities:**

 The Tech Support Associate coordinates day-to-day support of student/faculty/admin tech devices and applications.
 LREI utilizes a help desk system; the Associate provides the first line of response for hardware, software, database, cloud, and A/V related issues.
-In this position, at our lower and middle school location, you will work with students in k-8th grades as well as with adults.
+Working at our lower and middle school campus, the associate will work with students in PreK-8th grades as well as with adults.

 In addition to daily support, opportunities exist to learn more complex networking systems, server operating systems, and student information systems.
 Special projects may include documenting, providing training to faculty and/or staff, and working with student groups.